-Photo VR is prior art to each of the challenged claims under 35 U.S.C. § 102(b) because its publication date of July 30-31, 1996, precedes the earliest effective filing date of the '176 patent by more than one year.
+Photo VR is prior art to each of the challenged claims under 35 U.S.C. § 102(b) because its publication date of July 30-31, 1996, precedes the effective filing date of the '099 patent by more than one year.
 Photo VR is also prior art to those claims under 35 U.S.C. § 102(a) because Patent Owner does not allege an invention date earlier than the publication date of Photo VR.
-Petitioner contends that Photo VR discloses all limitations of claims 1, 4, 12, 16, 17, and 19-21.
-Pet.
-15-16, 30-58.

 Photo VR is directed to panoramic view rendering "by generating a sphere-like polyhedral environment map from photo-realistic images and using the generated maps to render the scene by techniques of computer graphics."
 Ex.
-1007, p.
-397, col. 1.
-Photo VR illustrates its method in the context of rendering a scene in a room by positioning a camera in a "proper position, such as the center of the room," from which images of the entire view are taken and arranged as "a sphere-like polyhedron consisting of textured trapezoids."
-Id. at p.
-397, col. 2.
-Because the center of projection of the pictures moves slightly as the camera is panned, Photo VR assumes that the objects in the scene are far enough away from the camera such that the effects of any movement are negligible.
-Id. at p.
-398, col. 1.
+1007, 397 (col. 1).
+Photo VR illustrates its method in the context of rendering a scene in a room by positioning a camera in a "proper position, such as the center of the room," from which images of the entire view are taken and arranged as a "sphere-like polyhedron consisting of textured trapezoids."
+Id. at 397 (col. 2).
+Because the center of projection of the images moves slightly as the camera is panned, Photo VR assumes that the objects in the scene are sufficiently far from the camera that the effects of any movement are negligible.
+Id. at 398 (col. 1).
 "Thus all optic axes of the images can be regarded as intersected at the [center of projection]."
 Id.

 The photographic images are registered to polygons of a polyhedron.
-Id. at p.
-398, col. 2.
+Id. at 398 (col. 2).
 For example, images can be registered to trapezoids or triangles of a sphere-like polyhedron.
-Id. at p.
-399, col. 1.
+Id. at 399 (col. 1).
 After the images are registered, a texture mapped polyhedron is generated.
-Id. at p.
-398, col. 2.
+Id. at 398 (col. 2).
 The figure from page 398 of Photo VR, reproduced below, illustrates an example: